 This Certificate program offers the opportunity for students to meet the workforce development and industry training needs of the National Property Managers Association (NPMA).
+Please note this program is fall start only and only for members of the National Property Management Association.

-- gain the knowledge and organizational skills to advance in this profession. - prepare students with career specific skills.Successful graduates from this program will be able to: - meet the workforce development and industry training needs of the National Property Management Association (NPMA)
+- gain the knowledge and organizational skills to advance in this profession. - prepare students with career specific skills.

+meet the workforce development and industry training needs of the National Property Management Association (NPMA)